gromeck/DartScorer/README.md

 In a free-desktop compatible environment DartScorer :dart: will appear in the category of Games.

-# Input scores via Keypad
+# Scores input via keypad

 I recommend a bluetooth keypad to use for manual score input.
 DartScorer :dart: supports two different layouts which only differ in PC- or phone-like ordering of the numbers (0 to 9).